HaojunYu1998/UltraDet/ReadMe.md

-# Ultrasound-VID
+# UltraDet

 This is the official implementation of [Mining Negative Temporal Contexts For False Positive Suppression In Real-Time Ultrasound Lesion Detection](https://arxiv.org/abs/2305.18060).
-Our paper has been early accepted for MICCAI 2023!
+We provide a real-time breast ultrasound detection solution to **reduce about 50% FPs at a recall rate of 0.90**.
+Our paper has been early accepted by MICCAI 2023!

 [[Arxiv]](https://arxiv.org/abs/2305.18060) [[PDF]](https://arxiv.org/pdf/2305.18060.pdf) [[Code]](https://github.com/HaojunYu1998/UltraDet)